eno-lang/benchmarks/README.md

 re-run these benchmarks or point out flaws and possible improvements to the methodology and code (some instructions are provided below the results).

-Benchmarks are currently performed on Ubuntu 19.04 on an Intel® Xeon(R) CPU E5-1650 v3 @ 3.50GHz × 12 (see language sections below for detailed runtime info).
+Benchmarks are currently performed on Arch Linux on an Intel® Xeon(R) CPU E5-1650 v3 @ 3.50GHz × 12 (see language sections below for detailed runtime info).

 ## Graphical results